-Fleet management is an industry term used in reference to a broad range of solutions for vehicle–related applications that help companies manage their fleet of commercial motor vehicles, such as cars, vans, trucks and busses.
+Fleet management is an industry term used in reference to a broad range of solutions for vehicle–related applications that help companies manage their fleets of commercial motor vehicles, such as cars, vans, trucks, and busses.
 An ELD is an electronic logging device that enables professional truck drivers and commercial motor carriers to easily track Hours of Service (HOS) compliance.

 Fleet management helps motor carriers to:

 - Know where vehicles are in real-time